vukrosic/FIPO/README.md

-FIPO is a **value-free RL recipe** for eliciting deeper reasoning from a clean base model (**First pure-RL recipe to surpass o1-mini**).
+FIPO is a **value-free RL recipe** for eliciting deeper reasoning from a clean base model.
 The central idea is simple: GRPO-style training works, but its token credit assignment is too coarse.
 FIPO densifies that signal with a **discounted Future-KL term** that reflects how the rest of the trajectory evolves after each token.
 Empirically, this granular reinforcement allows the model to **break through the length stagnation** observed in standard baselines.
 Trained on Qwen2.5-32B-Base, FIPO extends the average chain-of-thought length from **4,000 to over 10,000 tokens**, driving AIME 2024 Pass@1 accuracy from **50.0% to a peak of 58.0% compared with DAPO**.

 ## Overview